What is a Corneal Transplant?

 After cornea transplantation, follow up with your surgeon is extremely important.

 Although the corneal transplant surgery in London, UK, is done using advanced technology by a highly skilled surgeon, there are some potential risks associated with surgery.
-These risks include cornea graft rejection, graft detachment, infection, glaucoma, cataract formation, etc. Risks of cornea graft rejection vary with the type of cornea transplant performed and the indication for surgery, and will be discussed in more detail by your cornea transplant surgeon.
+These risks include cornea graft rejection, graft detachment, graft failure, infection, inflammation, eye pressure problems, glaucoma, cataract formation, etc.